-(g) Beneficial Interest in Perpetual Trusts
+(g) Beneficial Interest in Trusts

 The College is the beneficiary of various trusts created by donors, the assets of which are not in the possession of the College.
 The College has legally enforceable rights or claims to such assets, including the right to income therefrom.
-The fair value of these interests is recorded in net assets with donor restrictions and the net realized and unrealized gains of beneficial interest in perpetual trusts is recorded in the net asset class as designated by the donors.
+The fair value of these interests is recorded in net assets with donor restrictions and the net realized and unrealized gains or losses of beneficial interest in trusts is recorded in the net asset class as designated by the donors.
+Distributions from these trusts are recorded based on the intent of the donors as stated in the trust agreements.